Skip to content

 The public investment in the project is summarised in the table here.

-The structure of the agreement with St Modwen Homes is that the council provides the developer with public investment in the sum of £3.526 million towards the cost of the infrastructure.
-This figure was set out when the scheme was tendered and has not changed.
+The proposed structure of the agreement with a developer is that the council provides the developer with public investment in the sum of £3.526 million towards the cost of the infrastructure.

 This figure (£3.526m) is made up of £2.776m from Homes England and the Government’s Land Release Fund and a further £750K from the council.
 This was the maximum public investment that the council could guarantee was available at the time of going out to procure a developer.